vlang/v/doc/docs.md

 println(os.args)
 ```

-NB: after a successful run, V will delete the generated executable.
+> Note: After a successful run, V will delete the generated executable.
-If you want to keep it, use `v -keepc run .` instead, or just compile
+> If you want to keep it, use `v -keepc run .` instead, or just compile
-manually with `v .` .
+> manually with `v .` .

-NB: any V compiler flags should be passed *before* the `run` command.
+> Note: Any V compiler flags should be passed *before* the `run` command.
-Everything after the source file/folder, will be passed to the program
+> Everything after the source file/folder, will be passed to the program
-as is - it will not be processed by V.
+> as is - it will not be processed by V.

 ## Comments